Survivor Series (2013)

-The 2013 Survivor Series was the 27th annual Survivor Series professional wrestling pay-per-view (PPV) event produced by WWE.
-It took place on Sunday, November 24, 2013, at the TD Garden in Boston, Massachusetts.
-Eight matches were contested at the event, including one on the Kickoff pre-show.
+The 2013 Survivor Series was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the 27th annual Survivor Series and took place on Sunday, November 24, 2013, at the TD Garden in Boston, Massachusetts.
+This was the second Survivor Series at the venue, after 2008 when it was known as the TD Banknorth Garden.
+The event was highlighted by the titular Survivor Series match, a tag team elimination match that pits teams of multiple wrestlers against each other.

+Eight matches were contested at the event, including one on the Kickoff pre-show, as well as two Survivor Series matches on the main card.
 The main event saw Randy Orton defeat Big Show to retain the WWE Championship.
-In other prominent matches, John Cena defeated Alberto Del Rio to retain the World Heavyweight Championship and CM Punk and Daniel Bryan defeated The Wyatt Family's Luke Harper and Erick Rowan.
+In other prominent matches, John Cena defeated Alberto Del Rio to retain the World Heavyweight Championship and CM Punk and Daniel Bryan defeated The Wyatt Family (Luke Harper and Erick Rowan).

 The pay-per-view was the worst-selling edition of Survivor Series since the event's inception in 1987; this was attributed to a weak buildup.
-It received 179,000 buys, down from 212,000 for the previous year's event; and attracted more than 100,000 fewer orders than the 2011 event, which generated 281,000 buys.
+It received 179,000 PPV buys, down from 212,000 for the previous year's event; and attracted more than 100,000 fewer orders than the 2011 event, which generated 281,000 buys.
+This was the final Survivor Series to broadcast exclusively via traditional PPV outlets due to the launch of the WWE Network streaming service in February 2014.
+This was also the final to feature the previous version of the World Heavyweight Championship, which was unified with the WWE Championship at the following month's TLC: Tables, Ladders & Chairs event.

 Production

 Background

-The event was held at the TD Garden in Boston, Massachusetts.
+The 27th annual Survivor Series was the second time the event was held at the TD Garden in Boston, Massachusetts, after 2008 when it was known as the TD Banknorth Garden.

-Survivor Series is an annual gimmick pay-per-view (PPV) produced every November by WWE since 1987.
-The second longest running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and SummerSlam, referred to as the "Big Four".
+Survivor Series is an annual professional wrestling pay-per-view (PPV) event, produced every November by WWE since 1987, generally held around Thanksgiving in the United States.
+In what has become the second longest-running pay-per-view event in history (behind WWE's WrestleMania), it is one of the promotion's original four pay-per-views, along with WrestleMania, SummerSlam, and Royal Rumble, referred to as the "Big Four".
 The event is traditionally characterized by having Survivor Series matches, which are tag team elimination matches that typically pits teams of four or five wrestlers against each other.
-The 2013 event was the 27th Survivor Series and was scheduled to be held on November 24, 2013, at the TD Garden in Boston, Massachusetts.
+The 27th Survivor Series event was scheduled to be held on November 24, 2013, at the TD Garden in Boston, Massachusetts.
+This was the second Survivor Series at the venue, after 2008 when it was known as the TD Banknorth Garden (renamed in 2009).
 Tickets went on sale on September 7 via Ticketmaster.